Topological Veech dichotomy and tessellations of the hyperbolic plane: Quotient of the periodic direction graph and generating sets of the Veech group

-We now provide an algorithm to construct a finite area domain in $\Hh$ that contains a fundamental domain of $\G$.
+We first describe an algorithm to enumerate elements of $\ol{\Cc}$ and $\ol{\Ic}$.
+By Theorem~\ref{thm:area:TC:bound}, this algorithm provides us with a bound for $\Aa(\Hh/\G)$.
 In what follows two elements of $\Cc$ (resp. $\Lc, \Ic$) are said to be {\em equivalent} if they belong to the same $\G$-orbit.

 \begin{Remark} To determine if two periodic directions $k$ and $k'$ are equivalent, one can proceed as follows: choose two matrices $A,A'$ such that $A(k)=A'(k')=\infty$, and the surfaces $A\cdot(M,\Sig)$ and $A'\cdot(M,\Sig)$ are normalized.
 Then $k$ and $k'$ are equivalent if and only if, up to the action of $\{U_t, \, t \in \R\}$ and Dehn twists in the horizontal cylinders, $A\cdot(M,\Sig)$ and $A'\cdot(M,\Sig)$ are represented by the same polygon in the plane. \end{Remark}